TreesTerps

-This terpene has been used for centuries for its pain-relieving and antimicrobial properties, but today we’re taking a closer look.
-Keep reading for 6 health benefits.
+This terpene has been used for centuries for its pain-relieving and antimicrobial properties.

-1. Beta-caryophyllene is a terpene with a spicy, woodsy smell.
+1. Beta-caryophyllene is a terpene with pleasant, alluring spicy, woodsy smells.

 1. It’s found in black pepper, clove oil, basil, hops, rosemary, and cinnamon.